Roger Federer Bio And Facts

-Federer was an athlete at an early age.
-The only other sport he played was soccer, but by the age of 12, he devoted his efforts to focus on tennis.
+The only other sport Federer played was soccer, but by the age of 12, he devoted his efforts to focus on tennis.
 By age 14, he was already an incredible player, winning in significant junior tournaments that further led him to turn pro in 1998, winning boys’ singles and doubles titles.